FerencSchmidt/StaticProject/README.md

       - **`Dockerfile`**: Dockerfile to build the NGINX server with the static content.
       - **`build.sh`**: Script to build the Docker image with the nginx configuration, perform the desired version bump, and write the build version to `version.txt`.
 This file will later be utilized by Jenkins for image deployment.
           - **Note**: Please change the cluster name var to your actual cluster's name.
+  - **`Prometheus/`**: Kubernetes deployments and config for Prometheus, pre-configured to scrape endpoints for monitoring.
+    - **Note**:
+      - Ensure the correct namespace (`monitoring`) is created before applying the manifests.
+  - **`Metrics/`**: YAML files for deploying kube-state-metrics to export Kubernetes cluster state as metrics for Prometheus.
+    - **Note**:
+      - Ensure the correct namespace (`monitoring`) is created before applying the manifests.
+      - Prometheus will scrape the exposed `/metrics` endpoint to monitor Kubernetes objects like Deployments, Services, and Nodes.
   - **`Jenkins/`**:
     - **`agent/`**:
       - **`Dockerfile`**: Dockerfile for building the custom Jenkins agent with Kubernetes tools installed.